impascab/diabloweb_docker/README.md

 Play Diablo 1 in any browser on your home network.
 MPQ and saves live at `/mnt/cache/appdata/diabloweb/` and survive every rebuild.

+My goal was simple : Play the same Diablo 1 game, from any Web Browser inside my home, without having to load or select any files.
+Just open the URL and play.

 ---

 ## Step 1 — Copy files to Unraid